ashtonG/mpdgems/man/mpdircbot.1.md

  * `prev`
  * `next`

+If a password has been defined with the `--bot-secret` option, all the commands have to be prepended with that password, i.e. "<pass> <command>".

 If invited in a channel, **mpdircbot** will join it and respond to commands sent trough the channel itself, so that everyone in the channel can control the MPD playback.
 To accept commands from a channel the mpdircbot nick has to